 Zuigaku Rempo Niwa Zenji, once abbot of the Tokei-in, the root temple of our lineage located in the hills near Shizuoka, Japan, he later assumed the station of vice-abbot, then in 1985, that of the 77th abbot of Eihei-ji monastery, one of the two principal temples of the Soto school.
 Master Niwa received the imperial title of Jiko Enkai Zenji ( “Great Zen Master of Compassion, Ocean of Plentitude”).

 He died in 1993.
 Noted for his brush calligraphy, works by Master Niwa can be found under various pen names including Robai (“the old plum tree”) and Baian (“the plum tree hermitage”).

-Gudo Wafu Nishijima has been practicing Zen Buddhism for over sixty years, is a teacher to Zen students from around the world, and a translator of Buddhist texts from Japanese and Sanskrit.
-A student of “Homeless” Kodo Sawaki, the itinerant master famous for his efforts to restore Zazen to its place as the center of Buddhist practice, Master Nishijima shares in that philosophy.
+Gudo Wafu Nishijima practiced Zen Buddhism for over seventy years, was a teacher to Zen students from around the world, and a translator of Buddhist texts from Japanese and Sanskrit.
+A student of “Homeless” Kodo Sawaki, the itinerant master famous for his efforts to restore Zazen to its place as the center of Buddhist practice, Master Nishijima shared in that philosophy.

 Master Nishijima was ordained and received Dharma Transmission from the late Master Rempo Niwa, abbot of Eihei-ji temple and head of the Soto school of Zen Buddhism.
 Nishijima Roshi authored many books on Buddhism in both Japanese and English, including full translations of Master Dogen’s Shobogenzo and Shinji Shobogenzo.
 He passed away in 2014.